Occupational Therapy Program

 - Apply therapeutic use of occupations to support engagement in activities that promote health, well-being and quality of life.

-- Sustain continued professional development through lifelong learning activities.
+- Sustain continued professional development through lifelong learning activities, and

 - Uphold the ethical standards, values and attitudes of the occupational therapy profession in order to sensitively meet the occupational needs of a culturally and socially diverse clientele.